-In the first quarter of 2024, the Company ceased use of its leased facility in Menlo Park, California and intends to either sublease or exit the vacant space to recover a portion of the total lease costs.
+In the first quarter of 2024, the Company ceased use of its leased facility in Menlo Park, California and intends with the intention to either sublease or exit the vacant space to recover a portion of the total lease costs.
 The Company's cease use of its leased facilities required an impairment assessment and the related right-of-use ("ROU") assets and property and equipment became their own asset group.
 The impairment analysis evaluated the present value of net cash flows under the original lease and the estimated cash flows under estimated subleases to identify any potential impairment amount.
 The impairment assessment considered all industry and economic factors such as rental rates, interest rates, and recent real estate activities to estimate the net cash flows analysis and impairment amount.

-The above assessments resulted in the Company recording an impairment charge of \$ 2,971 during the three months ended March 31, 2024, which was recorded in impairment on the consolidated statements of operations.
-For the three months ended March 31, 2024, impairment charges included \$2,069 impairment of ROU assets, and \$ 902 impairment of property and equipment, respectively.
-After recording impairments for the three months ended March 31, 2024, the carrying value of ROU assets and related property and equipment for the facility not being used was \$2,115.
+The above assessments resulted in the Company recording an impairment charge of \$2,971 during the three six months ended March 31, 2024 June 30, 2024, which was recorded in impairment on the consolidated statements of operations.
+For the three six months ended March 31, 2024 June 30, 2024, impairment charges included \$2,069 impairment of ROU assets, and \$902 impairment of property and equipment, respectively.
+After recording impairments for the three six months ended March 31, 2024 June 30, 2024, the carrying value of ROU assets and related property and equipment for the facility not being used was \$2,115.